karlospn/mytechramblings-site-source-code/content/posts/building-a-dotnet-news-aggregator-site.md

 ---
-title: "Announcing dotnetramblings.com or how to build a .NET news aggregator site."
+title: "Announcing dotnetramblings.com or how to build a .NET news aggregator site"
 date: 2024-04-05T17:15:12+02:00
 description: "Let's check how I build my new site www.dotnetramblings.com.
 This site is a .NET news aggregator that updates its content every three hours.
 The main technologies employed to build it include Hugo, Python and Github Actions."
 tags: ["dotnet", "github", "cloud", "microsoft", "azure", "python", "devops"]